-Regardless of their essential role and responsibility, journalists who disappear are threatened, arrested, mistreated and/or killed during conflicts are a recurring fact.
-It is not only the loss of lives as collateral damage during military operations that make journalists’ jobs in conflicts so dangerous but also targeted attacks, as well as the constant danger of being kidnapped, arrested, or accused of espionage.
+Regardless of their essential role and responsibility, it is a recurring fact that journalists may disappear, may be threatened, may be arrested, may be mistreated and/or killed during conflicts.
+It is not only the loss of lives as collateral damage during military operations that make journalists’ jobs in conflicts so dangerous, but also targeted attacks, as well as the constant danger of being kidnapped, arrested, or accused of espionage.

 The international organization “Committee to Protect Journalists” presents sad statistics (see image (1)) about journalists who practice journalism in war zones- a dangerous occupation that requires being in the centre of events connected with deaths, violence, risk to their own lives.
 UNESCO reported that during 2018-2019, 42% of journalists killed were in a conflict zone (2).

 Thus, journalists should always bear in mind the question; What is more important – your life or your report?
 If you can tell the story without taking the risk, or in a different way, it might be better?

 In Pakistan, years of oppression and censorship harden Pakistani journalists’ ability to do their job.
 Caught between the pressures of reporting independently on security forces and their role in the conflict, the religious right-wing and extremist groups such as al Qaeda and the Pakistani Taliban – journalists learned to self-censor and walk an invisible tightrope to survive (3).